goldieswx/node-mcu-connect/README.md

 (Quinoha supports two (three) extensions on each node, ADCE [Analog/Digital common extension] is the code name of the implemented implementation).

+### Performance ###

+Throughput of 115kbps is acheived using the msp430g2553 as node (network) chip.
+The chip doesn't contain nor a FIFO buffer and a DMA buffer, so it cannot do many more.
+Maybe not the perfect tool for the job (I guess a cortex M0 might have been better suited).

+Packet latency of about 1ms can be expected one way at 115kbps.

+The chip performs flawlessly though and throughput is not the primary goal of the project.
+Which is "making a control network".

 ### Extension ###

 #####[Quinoha ADCE]#####